dvanderrijst/My-Second-Repository/README.md

 ### 2. Any new demo (e.g. python notebook) that can be integrated into our website/examples etc.

-Description & Required Skills: It’s a beginner-level project.
+*Description & Required Skills:* It’s a beginner-level project.
 Ability to experiment with new features to add new examples using either an existing module or via a new module.
 Ability to understand Weaviate’s Core and its vector search is important.
 Being proficient in Python is required.

-Topic: Python, New Feature, Machine Learning, Demo
+*Topic:* Python, New Feature, Machine Learning, Demo

-Difficulty Level: Easy
+*Difficulty Level:* Easy

-Documentation links:
+*Documentation links:*
 [Awesome Weaviate · GitHub](https://github.com/semi-technologies/weaviate)

 ### 3. Make Weaviate work on the edge. (e.g. running Weaviate in the browser using a weaviate.js)

-Description & Required Skills: Creating a Weaviate.js Module to be able to work on web browsers and make enhancements to the weaviate-js module.
+*Description & Required Skills:* Creating a Weaviate.js Module to be able to work on web browsers and make enhancements to the weaviate-js module.

-Future Enhancements,  Making a dashboard like Weaviate Python Client but a dashboard from where people can interact with weaviate cloud instances.
+*Future Enhancements:*  Making a dashboard like Weaviate Python Client but a dashboard from where people can interact with weaviate cloud instances.

-Topic: Web/Fronted, New Feature, Dashboard
+*Topic:* Web/Fronted, New Feature, Dashboard

-Difficulty Level: Medium
+*Difficulty Level:* Medium

-Documentation:
+*Documentation:*
 [JavaScript · Weaviate Documentation](https://weaviate.io/developers/weaviate/current/client-libraries/javascript.html)
 [Weaviate CLI · Weaviate Documentation](https://weaviate.io/developers/weaviate/current/client-libraries/cli.html)

 ### 4. Make a new Weaviate module (e.g. [gene2vec](https://github.com/jingcheng-du/Gene2vec#:~:text=Gene2Vec%20is%20a%20distributed%20representation,sets%20from%20the%20GEO%20databases.), or a new type of ML model)
-Description & Required Skills:  Creating a new type of weaviate module by using our Weaviate.go module.
+*Description & Required Skills:*  Creating a new type of weaviate module by using our Weaviate.go module.
 Basic knowledge of golang is required.

-Topic: Golang
+*Topic:* Golang

-Difficulty Level: Easy
+*Difficulty Level:* Easy

-Documentation:
+*Documentation:*
 [Gene2vec · GitHub](https://github.com/jingcheng-du/Gene2vec#:~:text=Gene2Vec%20is%20a%20distributed%20representation,sets%20from%20the%20GEO%20databases)

 ### 5. Make Weaviate support a new datatype (e.g. videos, or 3D models, etc)

-Description & Required Skills: Check the Go Documentation and Modules Documentation below to get an understanding of how to create new/custom modules.
+*Description & Required Skills:* Check the Go Documentation and Modules Documentation below to get an understanding of how to create new/custom modules.
 The knowledge of Machine Learning & NLP Based Models like text2vec, word vectors, etc. is important.
 Medium-advanced knowledge of golang is desired.

-Topic: Golang, New Feature
+*Topic:* Golang, New Feature

-Difficulty Level: Hard
+*Difficulty Level:* Hard

-Documentation:
+*Documentation:*
 [Go · Weaviate Documentation](https://weaviate.io/developers/weaviate/current/client-libraries/go.html)
 [Custom modules · Weaviate Documentation](https://weaviate.io/developers/weaviate/current/modules/custom-modules.html)
 [Modules · Weaviate Documentation](https://weaviate.io/developers/weaviate/current/modules/index.html)